Dirty-Orca/greenfield/README.md

-# greenfield

 # Mission
 Finding and aggregating concerts that you’re interested in has always been a challenge.
-This core problem brought rise to Greenfield Project, a project dedicated to bringing ease and convenience to your concert planning experience.
+This core problem brought rise to our greenfield Project, a project dedicated to bringing ease and convenience to your concert planning experience.

 # How It Works
 Our core functionality prides itself in its simplicity: tell us your location and a date range, and we’ll show you a beautiful map with venues and their corresponding events.